dmachard/extensiveautomation-server/README.md

 ### About actions

-You can create your own actions but some actions are available by default.
+You can create your own actions but some actions are available by default in the folder `/actions`

 | Actions | Description | Prerequisites |
 | ------------- | ------------- | ------------- |